dvgis/threebox-es6/README.md

 - execute `.npm [ProjectName] [LocalPath] install azure@4.2.3`
 - execute `.npm [ProjectName] run dev` or `.npm run build `
-Build the library with `npm run build`, or `npm run dev` to rebuild continuously as you develop.
-Both commands will output a bundle in `/dist/threebox.js`.

 Tests live [here](tests/) -- run `index.html` and check the console for test results.